 The Brighton and Hove LGBT Community Safety Forum (LGBT CSF) works in partnership with Brighton Pride to facilitate all aspects of accessibility at Brighton Pride on Saturday 5th August 2017.

 This will include the Access Tent and general access issues to Preston Park for the Deaf, elderly, disabled community.

-The Access Tent will be relocated to the SOUTH end of the park with a direct route to the Access Gate.
+The Access Tent will be situated at the SOUTH end of the park with a direct route to the Access Gate.

 Parade participants will enter the park by the quickest route to the Access Tent.